 avoid any risk in the acquisition.

-• Help to explore the different financing options and, if required, reference to mortgage
+• Help exploring the different financing options and, if required, reference to mortgage professionals.

 • Professional consultation in connection with a written offer to purchase a property including the